 More Outdoor Magazines

 2015 was a turning point for me because I began exploring places beyond my more usual sway within Britain, Ireland and the Isle of Man.
 So far, expanded horizons have taken me to Iceland, Switzerland, Austria, Norway and Spain while Sweden has been revisited.
-In fact, it might be that a Scandinavian project is following the Scottish one that filled so much of the first decade of the century.
+In fact, a Scandinavian project might be following the Scottish one that filled so much of the first decade of the century.

-Thus, I have increased my tally of the countries where I have been and there may be others.
-As unlikely as I think the possibilities, Canada and New Zealand also appeal to me so who knows where I might end up going?
-For now, the likes of Wanderlust and Lonely Planet Traveller entertain me with their writing and accompanying photos.
-Since these are more general travel titles, it is good to have their outdoor enthusiast counterparts too so here are a few.
+Thus, I have increased my tally of the countries where I have been, and there may be others.
+As unlikely as I think the possibilities, Canada and New Zealand also appeal to me, so who knows where I might end up going?
+For now, Wanderlust entertains me with its writing and accompanying photos.
+Since these are more general travel titles, it is good to have their outdoor enthusiast counterparts too, so here are a few.

-It is the international opportunities that attract my interest here but U.K. locations get featured too.
-For example, Blencathra got featured in a recent issue along with a Lake District cross country cycling challenge.
-Any European destinations are of particular interest at the moment with the Alps, Crete, Cyprus and Turkey getting trip report articles.
-Looking further afield, Ontario in Canada and a visit to Central American volcanoes have earned a mention though I cannot say that I am setting my sights on those just yet.
+It is the international opportunities that attract my interest here, but U.K. locations get featured too.
+For example, Blencathra got featured in a recent issue along with a Lake District cross-country cycling challenge.
+European destinations get an airing with the Alps, Crete, Cyprus and Turkey getting trip report articles.
+Looking further afield, Ontario in Canada and a visit to Central American volcanoes have earned a mention, though I cannot say that I am setting my sights on those just yet.

-The title could apply to anywhere but this is an Irish magazine that you find on the shelves of Eason’s and the strapline of “Ireland’s Adventure Magazine” should put you in no doubt of its origins.
-As you would expect, activities in Ireland feature heavily but other destinations feature too.
-Still, it is interesting to see in-vogue concepts like wild camping, bushcraft, trail running and wild camping enjoyed around a country that you rarely would see featured elsewhere when such topics are discussed.
+The title could apply to anywhere, but this is an Irish magazine that you find on the shelves of Eason’s and the strap line of “Ireland’s Adventure Magazine” should put you in no doubt of its origins.
+As you would expect, activities in Ireland feature heavily, but other destinations feature too.
+Still, it is interesting to see in-vogue concepts like wild camping, bush craft, trail running and wild camping enjoyed around a country that you rarely see featured elsewhere when such topics are discussed.
 It has been embraced as part of the branding for the Wild Atlantic Way and that does not neglect hiking, cycling or surfing either.